Haileamlak/Haileamlak/README.md

 ### Please feel free to reach out to me!
 Your message makes me smile. :)
 - **Email**: [haileamlakbeat@gmail.com](mailto:haileamlakbeat@gmail.com)
 - **LinkedIn**: [linkedin.com/in/haileamlak](https://linkedin.com/in/haileamlak)

+Take a look at my [portfolio](https://haileamlak.github.io) for a detailed information about me.

 <!--
 **Languages and tools I am familiar with:**